MarioChvx/personal-blog/content/blogs/improve_dnf.md

 sudo dnf groupupdate sound-and-video
 ```

-Thats it, thats the things that improve my expirence on Fedora, hope that helps you.
+This was a bit of my experience improving things in Fedora, I hope this article is helpful.